TeleAI-mcp/super-booking-system-0vg8/README.md

-# super-booking-system-0vg8
+# Super Booking System 0Vg8

-A reservation and booking system for modern development workflows
+A reservation and booking system for modern development workflows.